WSPR-TX Pico Transmitter

 Up to 10hours of operation per day have been observed on flown prototypes.

-In spite of the low power, the transmissions will get good geographical coverage as the great antenna height will compensate for the low power.
+- transmissions will get good geographical coverage as the altitude will compensate for the low output power.

 Transmitting on two HF bands can increase coverage as propagation sometimes differs between the 20m and 30m Amateur bands.